collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 - `start_whisper_server.bat` runs the Whisper server in background
 - `whisper_main.ahk` registers the global hotkey
-- Press hotkey to record audio and transcribe
+- Press the hotkey to record audio and transcribe
-- Result is pasted into the active window via clipboard
+- The transcription is pasted into the active window via clipboard
 - Raw output is saved to:
   `C:\whispercpp\tmp\out.txt`